Salvia farinacea

 - Opposite ovate-lanceolate green leaves with coarsely serrated margins

-- Chalices short, cup-like, inconspicuous teeth
+- Calyces short, cup-like, with inconspicuous teeth

 Insects, Diseases, and Other Plant Problems: Mealycup sage generally has no serious insect or disease problems.
 It is susceptible to downy mildew, powdery mildew, and damping-off.
 Well-drained soil and good air circulation are required.
-Some cultivars have shown a fair amount of resistance to phytophthora (where fair is defined as less than half the plants studied dying of the disease0.
+Some cultivars have shown a fair amount of resistance to phytophthora (where fair is defined as less than half the plants studied dying of the disease.
 See Phytophthora Root and Crown Rot in the Landscape.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.